-Here’s a lively tempeh stir-fry with Southwestern/Mexican flavors.
+Here’s a lively tempeh stir-fry recipe with Southwestern/Mexican flavors.
 The tempeh absorbs a soy-lime flavor as it simmers, and is livened up with bell peppers, zucchini, cilantro, and chili peppers.
-Basmati or Texmati rice is a perfect accompaniment.
+Serve with Basmati or Texmati rice.
 Adapted from Stir Crazy! by Susan Jane Cheney.
 Photos by Evan Atlas.

 - ¾ cup vegetable stock